 American Job Centers (AJCs) have free services and staff available to help you look for work, find training, and answer employment-related questions.
 They have computers, printers, phones and fax machines available for job search use.
 Some AJCs offer workshops like resume writing, job search, or basic computer skills.
 Special employment programs are available for veterans, youth age 21 and younger, and persons who have a disability.
 Use this tool to locate your closest AJC and call or visit to ask them what services they offer.

 How do I get started?

 Just enter your City, State, or ZIP Code and select the geographic area you'd like your results to reflect.
 The list will show all the AJCs within 25 mile of the entered location.

 What can I do with the results?

 Use the results to contact your local American Job Center.
-You’ll see the name, address, hours of operation and phone number for all centers within the area you specified.
+You'll see each AJC's name, address, phone number, and hours of operation.
 From here you can:

 - Click on any center's name to see a detailed page including a description of services and a web address.